-Henry Walton Smith (1738 – 1792) set up his first news stand on The Strand, London, in 1792.
+Henry Walton Smith (1738 – 1792) established a news stand on The Strand, London, in 1792.
 Smith died just a few months later and was eventually succeeded by his son, William Henry Smith.
 The business became involved in distributing newspapers throughout the provinces.

-The company opened its first railway station bookstall at Euston in 1848.
+W H Smith opened his first railway station bookstall at Euston in 1848.
 Railways were the booming industry of the period.
-By the 1860s Smith’s had bookstalls on all the major railway lines, and many secondary lines.
-Smith’s, and its main newsagent rival John Menzies, were the first large-scale retail chains to emerge in Britain.
+W H Smith had bookstalls on all the major railway lines, and many secondary lines, by the 1860s.
+W H Smith and its main newsagent rival John Menzies, were the first large-scale retail chains to emerge in Britain.

-The business became a partnership when William Henry was joined by his son, William Henry II.
+The business became a partnership when William Henry Smith was joined by his son, William Henry Smith II.

 The Smith’s bookstalls became a national symbol in Victorian England.
-By 1888 turnover had surpassed £1 million (c. £115 million in 2014).
+Annual turnover had surpassed £1 million (c. £115 million in 2014) by 1888.

-Inevitably, the railway companies became greedy and began to demand extortionate rents from the news stands.
+Inevitably, the railway companies became greedy and began to demand extortionate rents from the highly profitable news stands.
 Smith’s realised that its bookstalls received about half of their business from non-train users.
-Worried about its dependence on the railway companies, from 1905 it began to open stores in high streets.
+Worried about its dependence on the railway companies, Smith’s began to open stores on high streets from 1905.

 W H Smith opened their first branch overseas in Paris in 1903.
 Brussels followed in 1920 and in 1936 the Queen Mary liner got its own branch.